WHO WE ARE

 Progressive Turnout Project is a grassroots Political Action Committee (PAC) with a single mission: get Democrats to the polls.
-We design, test, and execute specialized voter turnout programs targeting sporadic Democratic voters in the most competitive congressional districts in the country.
+We design, test, and execute specialized voter turnout programs targeting inconsistent Democratic voters in the most competitive districts in the country.
 In the 2016 election cycle, we sent our trained teams flipped 10 Republican House of Delegate districts in Virginia.
 In 2018, we’ll bring that same strategy to competitive districts across the country to run tailor-made turnout programs complementing the work campaigns do and boosting Democratic turnout.

 There are a lot of reasons for this divide in turnout.
 Many sporadic voters are more mobile and therefore less involved in community and social networks that encourage voting and harder for campaigns to contact these individuals and makes them less likely to vote overall3.
 Many of them are disenfranchised by overly restrictive voting laws or unable to go to the polls because they work multiple jobs.

 However, it means that when turnout is high, the electorate is more liberal, and when turnout is low, the electorate is more conservative.
 So without either persuading more of that smaller group of regular voters to vote for Democrats or turning those sporadic voters into regular voters, Democrats aren’t going to be able to hold a majority in Congress any time soon.